 - Email Accounts

-The EqualSkills Syllabus 2.0 is available in PDF format.
+The EqualSkills syllabus is available here.

 Candidates are taught and assessed using a paper-based workbook.
 The workbook consists of simple and straightforward exercises and learning information.
 Candidates have a tutor who works through the workbook and deals with any problems that the candidate encounters.
 The workbook is a study aid and assessment document which helps the tutor to check the candidate's understanding of an exercise.
 The candidate also carries out a number of exercises on the Internet.
 On completion of the programme, the candidate keeps the learning section of the workbook as a reminder of the skills they have acquired.